 Address these issues from a Biblical perspective.

 Prepare them to serve the body of Christ within the church.

+Phase Four Lessons:

+The Health of Your Countenance -Dealing with Depression

+The Doctrine of Suffering

+Seasons of Storms, Sorrows, and Suffering

+Spiritual Warfare –Not Being Blind to the Fight

+Cure for the Poison of Bitterness

 When I came to faith in Jesus, I had a lot of baggage—as most of us do.
 I was a broken woman, from a broken home, in a broken marriage.
 These remnants of my life without Christ left me with an abundance of hurts and soul wounds.
 Sorrows, suffering, dysfunction, and despair are part of being alive.
 Christians are not immune to such things.
-But when you come from a background of brokenness, and there is a disparity of godly examples to follow, anyone of these issues, if left unaddressed, can shipwreck your faith, destroy your testimony and hinder your growth.
+But when you come from a background of brokenness, and there is a void of godly examples to follow, anyone of these issues, if left unaddressed, can shipwreck your faith, destroy your testimony and hinder your growth.
 Without someone to disciple me, to some degree, I was affected in all these ways.

 Whether we grew up in a Christian environment or not, most of us intrinsically know that the answers to at least some of our problems must be found in church.
 So, we join a church and get involved in anything and everything they have to offer.
 It is not long before we realize that something is missing.
 Certainly, going to church is a step in the right direction, and every believer needs a church family.
 But when it comes to dealing with these kinds of complex life issues, simply going to church, and sitting next to people, even in small groups, will never adequately bring the counsel of God’s Word to our brokenness.